dahatake/HyperVelocityEngineering-Prompts/HOL.md

 * Assign **Copilot**.

-* Choose **Arch-UI-Detail** as the Custom Agent.
+* Choose Custom Agent: **Arch-UI-Detail**.

-* Click the green `Create` button.
+* Click `Create`.

-* After Copilot completes the Pull Request, review and merge.
+* Review and merge the Pull Request after completion.

-## 8. Operation Check
+## 8. Operation Verification

-The screen created is HTML only.
-You can download it locally and display it in a web browser.
+The created screen is HTML only.
+Download it locally and open it in a web browser.

-For everything else, only documentation is created.
-Please check the content on GitHub.
+Other outputs are documents only.
+Check them on GitHub.